 Stand out from the rest by customizing your boutique when you sell on ASOS.
 How well you customize your online fashion store will decide how well you’ll be able to attract buyers and make them stick with you.

-You can create a store banner with a catchy and friendly description along with a unique brand logo for your storefront.
+You can create a store banner with a catchy and friendly description and a unique brand logo for your storefront.
 Along with all this, you can add links to your blogs, social media channels, and an official email address.

 Responsibilities as a Seller on ASOS

 ASOS is very particular about its customer service.
-To continue to sell on ASOS, you need to make sure that you deliver the ‘PERFECT’ customer service.
+To continue to sell on ASOS, you must ensure that you deliver the ‘PERFECT’ customer service.
 Customers can provide reviews on their purchased products, and each fashion boutique is expected to have a rating of 90% or above to continue selling.

 As a seller on ASOS, you must take care of the following things:

 100% of the stock featured online should be ready to deliver to shoppers within two working days.

-With the exception of made-to-order and custom-made orders, most of the items must be shipped within two working days.
+Except for made-to-order and custom-made orders, most items must be shipped within two working days.

 Queries from the customers must be answered within one working day

-Refunds and exchanges must be issues in 2 working days
+Refunds and exchanges must be issued within two working days

 How Do I Track An Order?

-You’ll be able to see it on your dashboard whenever an order is placed.
-Once you’ve packed each order and shipped the products, don’t forget to mark it as ‘shipped’ – this will indicate that the orders can no longer be canceled by the buyer.
+You’ll see it on your dashboard whenever an order is placed.
+Once you’ve packed each order and shipped the products, don’t forget to mark it as ‘shipped’ – this will indicate that the buyer can no longer cancel the orders.

-You’ll be receiving a tracking code from the provider you’ve shipped your goods with.
-You can go to their official website, find the option to track the order, and put in the code to find the status.
+You’ll receive a tracking code from the provider to you’ve shipped your goods.
+You can go to their official website, find the option to track the order, and put in the code to see the status.

 Every shipping service has this option available in one place or the other on the website.
 However, the process is usually the same.

 How Do I Contact ASOS?

-Every seller is assigned their own, personal boutique manager once you’re approved to sell on ASOS.
+Every seller is assigned their boutique manager once you’re approved to sell on ASOS.